markuslaube/Loxberry_DockerBuild/README.md

 # Loxberry_Installer
-Install Script for the famous LoxBerry
+Docker Build Script and Installation Tools for the famous LoxBerry